xcart/xcart-docs/_pages/kb_en/general_setup/gdpr.md

 Before you start any changes in your online store, we advise that you should contact competent authorities.
 They can help with the audit and will also provide you with the list of the necessary changes that your business needs.
 {% endnote %}

-All X-Cart 5 editions (Business, Multivendor and Ultimate) are GDPR-friendly via a special [GDPR addon](https://market.x-cart.com/addons/gdpr.html "Getting compliant with EU General Data Protection Regulation (GDPR)").
+All X-Cart 5 editions (Business, Multivendor and Ultimate) are GDPR-friendly via a special [GDPR](https://market.x-cart.com/addons/gdpr.html "Getting compliant with EU General Data Protection Regulation (GDPR)") addon.

 {% toc %}

-## Installing and configuring GDPR module
+## Installing and Configuring the GDPR Addon

-To make your X-Cart 5 based website compliant with the EU legislation on GDPR, install and enable the GDPR module as described in {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.
+To make your X-Cart 5 based website compliant with the EU legislation on GDPR, install and enable the GDPR addon as described in {% link "Installing Addons from the Marketplace" ref_Vn1mMUw9 %}.

-Once installed proceed to the module settings page to configure it.
+Once installed proceed to the addon settings page to configure it.

 ![gdpr-installed.png]({{site.baseurl}}/attachments/ref_6VMSNqoq/gdpr-installed.png)